BigSurv20 will be VIRTUALLY every Friday this November and early December: We've got great news for you! BigSurv20 will take place online this year.

 When: Fridays in November and December 2020.
 The dates are November 6, 13, 20, 27 and December 4.
 Each session will start at 4:00pm Central European Time/10:00am Eastern Time U.S and will last for approximately four hours.

 Where: Anywhere you want to be at the time since BigSurv20 will take place online.

 Cost: Free of charge (!!).
 Attendees will need to register to access the virtual conference materials.
 Registration will open in September 2020

 Program: The full program is currently being developed.
-However, to give you a hint of the virtually wonderfulness being planned for you, the virtual BigSurv20 will have the following format:
+However, to give you a hint of the virtual wonderfulness being planned for you, the BigSurv20 conference will have the following format:

 - BigSurv20 will kickoff with a virtual live event on Friday, November 6th.
 Expect an exciting keynote address by Dr. Albert Ali Salah, Professor of Social and Affective Computing in the Department of Information and Computing Sciences at Utrecht University.
 The keynote will be followed by an overview of the exciting events planned for the following four Fridays.